30 Thanksgiving Dishes That Travel Well

 Homemade Citrus Cranberry Sauce RecipeHomemade Citrus Cranberry Sauce Recipe

-cranberries, navel oranges, water, lemon, sugar
+lemon, cranberries, navel oranges, water, sugar

 Bean Salads Cooked beans mixed with some key spices and bacteria-killing ingredients can make an excellent portable meal.
 The Thanksgiving Lentil Salad calls for many bacteria-fighting ingredients including bay leaves, vinegar, mustard, garlic, and onions.